 - An alternative test is the stool antigen test.
-In this test you give a pea-sized sample of your faeces (stools) which is tested for H. pylori.
+In this test you give a pea-sized sample of your stools (faeces) which is tested for H. pylori.
 Note: prior to this test you should not have taken any antibiotics for at least four weeks.
 Also, you should not have taken a PPI or H2-receptor antagonist acid-suppressing medicine for at least two weeks.

 - A blood test can detect antibodies to H. pylori.
 This is sometimes used to confirm that you are, or have been, infected with H. pylori.
 However, it can take up to a year for this test to become negative once the infection has cleared.
 So, it is no use to confirm whether treatment has cleared the infection (if this needs to be known).
 If needed, the breath test or stool antigen test is usually used to check if an infection has cleared following treatment.

-- Sometimes a biopsy (small sample) of the lining of the stomach is taken if you have a gastroscopy (endoscopy).
+- Sometimes a small sample (biopsy) of the lining of the stomach is taken if you have a gastroscopy (endoscopy).
 The sample can be tested for H. pylori.

 How is Helicobacter pylori cleared from the stomach and duodenum?

 H. pylori is killed by certain antibiotics.
 However, a combination of medicines is needed to get rid of it completely.
+This is referred to as combination therapy although because it eradicates (gets rid of) the germ it is also referred to as eradication therapy.
 You need to take two antibiotics at the same time.
 In addition, you need to take a medicine to reduce the acid in the stomach.
 This allows the antibiotics to work well in the stomach.
-You need to take this combination therapy for a week.
-It is important to take all the medication exactly as directed, and to take the full course.
+You need to take eradication therapy for a week.
+It is important to take all the medication exactly as directed and to take the full course.

-Combination therapy clears H. pylori in up to 9 in 10 cases if it is taken correctly for the full course.
+Eradication therapy clears H. pylori in up to 9 in 10 cases if it is taken correctly for the full course.
 If you do not take the full course then the chance of clearing the infection is reduced.
-A second course of combination therapy, using different antibiotics, will usually work if the first course does not clear the infection.
+A second course of eradication therapy, using different antibiotics, will usually work if the first course does not clear the infection.

-If you have recurring dyspepsia (recurring indigestion symptoms)
+If you have repeated indigestion symptoms (recurring dyspepsia)

-If you have recurring dyspepsia, it is common practice to test for H. pylori before doing any other tests.
-If H. pylori is found, then combination treatment is often given.
+If you have recurring dyspepsia (dyspepsia which clears up and then comes back again), it is common practice to test for H. pylori before doing any other tests.
+If H. pylori is found, eradication treatment is often given.
 The exact diagnosis may not be known.
 For example, it might not be clear if the dyspepsia is caused by a duodenal or stomach ulcer, or non-ulcer dyspepsia.
 These can only be confirmed by having a look down into the gut with a test called gastroscopy (endoscopy).
-However, if symptoms go after treatment for H. pylori, then that is the end of the matter.
+However, if symptoms go after treatment for H. pylori then that is the end of the matter.
 You do not need further tests such as gastroscopy.
-You will not know exactly what caused the symptoms, but it does not matter: if the symptoms have gone, whatever was causing them will have gone!
+You will not know exactly what caused the symptoms but this does not matter if the symptoms have gone.

 Other reasons for testing

-If you are in one of the following groups, you may be offered a test for H. pylori and offered treatment with combination therapy if it is found.
+If you are in one of the following groups, you may be offered a test for H. pylori and offered treatment with eradication therapy if it is found.
 If you:

 - Have a duodenal or stomach ulcer.
-Combination therapy will usually cure the ulcer.
+Eradication therapy will usually cure the ulcer.

 - Have non-ulcer dyspepsia.
-Combination therapy may work and clear symptoms, but it does not in most cases.
+Eradication therapy may work and clear symptoms but it does not in most cases.

 - Have a first-degree relative (mother, father, brother, sister or child) who has been diagnosed with stomach cancer.
 Treatment is advised even if you do not have any symptoms.
 The aim is to reduce your future risk of stomach cancer.